 ZanaAfrica Foundation supports adolescent girls in Kenya to stay in school by delivering reproductive health education and sanitary pads.

-We take a three-prong programmatic approach to supporting girls:
+We take a holistic programmatic approach to supporting girls:

 theory of change

-It is only when girls have the education they seek about their bodies, along with the quality products and resources they need to stay healthy and safe, that they can make informed decisions about their lives.
+It is only when girls have the education they seek about their bodies and rights, along with the quality products and resources they need to stay healthy and safe, that they can make informed decisions about their lives.

 When girls are given honest answers to their real questions, their voice is affirmed, and they gain the confidence to step into their potential.